nf-core/hicar/docs/output.md

 and then filtered by coverage (default is 12 per bin), fold change (default is 2 times over expected value) and fdr (default is 0.01).

-The chromatin interactions called by [HiCDCPlus](https://doi.org/10.1038/s41467-021-23749-x) or other tools are also located in interactions folder.
+The chromatin interactions called by [HiCDCPlus](https://doi.org/10.1038/s41467-021-23749-x) and [peakachu](https://doi.org/10.1038/s41467-020-17239-9) or other tools are also located in interactions folder.

 ### Differential analysis

 <details markdown="1">
 <summary>Output files</summary>

-- `differential_analysis/*`: Differential analysis results.
+- `differential_analysis/<differential analysis tool>/<interaction caller>/*`: Differential analysis results.

 </details>